sfdezlop/erp-front-isdi-coders-final-project/pending.md

 ## Non critical bugs

+### DashboardPage

+- Strange behavior when deleting the dependency array of useEffect, even if it is empty.
+The app loops requesting continuously data to the backend.

+### ProductsPage

 - Strange behavior when deleting fake products.
 Some times, the gallery updates correctly after deletions and other not.

+### ProducMovementsPage

 - Strange behavior when deleting productmovements.
 Some times, the gallery updates correctly after deletions and other not.